hopsoft/pry-test/README.md

 ## The Sinatra of testing frameworks

-Testing frameworks often lose their focus and become an end unto themselves.<br />
+Testing frameworks often lose their focus and become an end unto themselves.
 MicroTest avoids this pitfall with a relentless focus on simplicity.

 ### Here's what MicroTest brings to the table